primitivefinance/arbiter/README.md

 git clone https://github.com/primitivefinance/arbiter.git
 cd arbiter
 ```
+Set the PROVIDER environment variable to use a custom provider.
 `arbiter` takes in three command line arguments.
 To see the available arguments, run the following:
 ```
 cargo run -- -h